liamw9534/mopidy-btmanager/README.rst

 Note: At present mopidy does not support dynamic audio sink selection in its audio subsystem.
-This means that any sink must be chosen 'a priori' as part of the audio ``output`` configuration, when using the ALSA sink or gstreamer audio rendering methods.
+However, where this feature is supported, the ``attach_audio_sink`` option may be enabled to attach an audio sink dynamically for bluetooth devices when they are detected.
+Otherwise, this means that any sink must be chosen 'a priori' as part of the audio ``output`` configuration, when using the ALSA sink or gstreamer audio rendering methods.